ChrstphrHll/npc_gen/students/Natylie Rathal.md

 year: 5
 guild: Jettenia
 partyID: 97
+tags:
+- Elf
+- Barbarian
+- Assault
+- 5th
+- Jettenia
 ---
 # Natylie Rathal
 ---
 ### Description
 - 5th year Elf Barbarian in Jettenia
-- wavy strawberry blond hair that's hanging down to their legs, Amber eyes, and Tan skin
+- wavy strawberry blond hair that's hanging down to their legs, Pale Gray eyes, and Tan skin
 - Is Pleasant and Emotional, and has Speed as their ideal

 ### Organizations